timrobertson0122/AngularShop/README.md

 Future Features
 ---------------

+* Update item quantity when multiple items are added to the basket, rather than a new entry for each duplicate item.
 * Better styling, e.g. hover over image 'Add to Basket' text
 * Consider ng-show logic to only display available vouchers based on current products in shopping basket
 * Individual product info pages